w3c/miniapp-manifest/.github/PULL_REQUEST_TEMPLATE.md

 * Adds new normative recommendations or optional items
 * Makes editorial changes (changes informative sections, or changes normative sections without changing behavior)
 * Is a "chore" (metadata, formatting, fixing warnings, etc).

+If it changes the specification itself, the following tasks have been completed:

+* [ ] Confirmed there are no ReSpec errors.

 If change is normative, and it adds or changes a member: